PeepalFarm/peepalfarm.github.io/markdown/volunteer.md

 We expect people to understand that this is rural India and not do things which offends local sensibilities.

-This is our home and this is our life, which we are sharing with any one who wants to do good work.
+This is our home and this is our life, which we are sharing with anyone who wants to do good work.
 If you realize that, and understand that this will not only be your work place during your stay, but will also be your home, you will fit right in.

 If you are looking for a getaway and not for an opportunity to help animals, then this is a not the place for you.

 Routine
 -----------
 The farm operates on a schedule and routine.
 Work happens in three shifts and meals are at specific times.
 Volunteers should arrive and depart within certain times, and will be expected to follow the schedule while at the farm.
-We provide shared accomodation and 3 vegan meals for Rs.
-500 a night.
+We provide shared accommodation and 3 vegan meals for Rs.
+500 a night (this fee can be waived for professionals who we partner with for a specific project).

 If you find the same thing for an extended period boring instead of meditative, or having a routine is not something you like, then this is not a good fit for you.